google/jaxopt/README.md

 ## Disclaimer

-JAXopt is an open source project maintained by a dedicated team in Google Research, but is not an official Google product.
+JAXopt was an open source project maintained by a dedicated team in Google Research.
+It is not an official Google product.

+## Status

+As of April 2025, JAXopt is archived.
+We are sincerely grateful for all the community contributions the project has garnered over the years.